romGreen/mobile-automation/README.md

 #### testEditBugStatus_OpenToClosed
 **What it does:**
-1. Creates a new bug with status "Open" (Bug ID: 905)
+1. Creates a new bug with status "Open"
 2. Navigates to View Bugs tab and waits for the bug to appear
-3. Clicks Edit button for that specific bug (using Bug ID to identify it)
+3. Clicks Edit button for that specific bug
 4. Changes status from "Open" to "Closed"
 5. Updates Date Closed field
 6. Attaches a file